Pen-Nik/Self-hosted-git-server/security/hardening_notes.md

 - **Allow only necessary ports:**

-Set up a firewall to allow only SSH (port 22) for access and block unnecessary ports.
+Set up firewall to allow only SSH (port 22) for access and block unnecessary ports.

 ```bash
 sudo ufw allow 22/tcp